Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 Please call our blocked drain specialist if you live in Melbourne and are experiencing a blocked drain.
 We can assist you with unclogging the drain and liaising with real estate agents or landlords.
 All our plumbing services are provided with a tax invoice, and we are available 24/7 for any plumbing emergencies.

-Before calling it a day, here’s a last piece of advice: Keep the communication channels open with your landlord, as this will build a healthy relationship.
+Before calling it a day, here’s a last piece of advice: Keep the communication channels open with your landlord, which will build a healthy relationship.
 Until next time!

 Are you experiencing blocked drains and struggling to find a reliable plumber in Melbourne?
 Read on to learn what you need to know before hiring a drain cleaning professional!